-We are excited to announce that ThreatMark, a developer and provider of advanced fraud prevention solutions, was listed as a Representative Vendor in the Gartner Market Guide for Online Fraud Detection for the second time.
+We are excited to announce that ThreatMark, provider of the most advanced fraud prevention solutions on the market, was listed as a Representative Vendor in the Gartner Market Guide for Online Fraud Detection for the second time.

 “We consider that being named a Representative Vendor in the Online Fraud Detection by Gartner for both 2020 and 2021 is a great testament that our technology and unique approach in preventing online fraud is well received and assessed by the market-leading analysts,” says Michal Tresner, CEO of ThreatMark and continues: “And it’s a welcomed wind in the back for us as we continue to make further investments in our R&D and market expansion.
 There’s still a good deal of work ahead of us, and many challenges on the way – and the entire team is looking forward to solving these while building the most advanced fraud prevention solution on the market.”

 According to this report, “Gartner defines the OFD market as solutions that detect and prevent wrongful or criminal deception within digital (browser and app) B2C channels.”
 It further adds, “Gartner considers OFD to be a foundational technology deployed within these digital channels to prevent direct and indirect losses and to mitigate risk.

 The core capabilities within the OFD market consist of:

 - Monitoring payment transactions to detect suspicious activity.